maradens/apachecloudstack/README.md

 **1. Launch the Management Server**
 Run the final command to set up the Management Server and start the service.
+This command completes the CloudStack setup and starts the management server.
+The tail command lets you monitor the log file to see when the services are fully up and running.

 ```bash
 cloudstack-setup-management